 The Event Booking cookie holds the information required to book an event.
-It includes information such as booker name, guest name, job and company as well as the event ID and any special requirements of the booker and guests entered.
+It includes information such as booker name, guest name, occupation type, and company, as well as the event ID and any special requirements of the booker and guests entered.
 This is necessary to enable the booking process to be completed and passed over to the shopping basket.
 A cookie is created for each event being booked.

 We sometimes need to embed media content from third-party websites.
-For example, photos from Flickr and video content from websites such as YouTube and Twitter.
+For example, photos from Flickr/Spotlight and video content from websites such as YouTube and Vimeo.
 As a result, when you visit a page with content from sites like these, you may be presented with cookies from these websites.
 We do not control these so you should check the relevant third-party website for more information.

 If you share information on this site with friends through social networks e.g. Facebook or Twitter you may be sent cookies from these websites.
 We do not control these cookies so please check the relevant third-party website for more information.

-Internet browsers normally accept cookies by default, but it is possible to set a browser to reject cookies.
+Internet browsers normally accept cookies by default, but it is possible to set a browser to reject cookies or to manually reject cookies.
 If this is done it is important not to exclude the benign and useful cookies.
 Choose an option that rejects all third party and long-lived cookies.

-For the avoidance of doubt, all policies relating to POPI and/or data protection are not contractually binding on the PIRB and may be withdrawn or amended at any time.
+For the avoidance of doubt, all policies relating to POPI and/or data protection are not contractually binding on www.pirb.co.za and may be withdrawn or amended at any time.
 They will be under ongoing review and will be replaced with the latest versions accordingly.
-Copies of the latest versions can be obtained from email@example.com.
+Copies of the latest versions can be obtained from www.pirb.co.za.